-Galicia is well-known in Spain for its gastronomy, astonishing landscapes, beautiful beaches and its valued architecture.
+Galicia is located in the north of the country and is well-known in Spain for its gastronomy, astonishing landscapes, beautiful beaches and its valued architecture.
+It tends to have good, reasonably long summers (by northern European standards), cooler winters and, overall, more rain than other parts of Spain.

 Because of these features, lots of clients contact us showing interest in a house or plot located in the area.
 In practice, we usually find out that most of the properties lack relevant documentation, giving quite a lot of uncertainty to a prospective buyer.